seanbreckenridge/HPI/doc/TROUBLESHOOTING_INSTALLS.md

 Note: though the repository is `promnesia`, the module it installs is `promnesia_sean`.
 In python packages in general, its not necessary for the module name to match the repository (thats just where its hosted)

-These are directions for installing a package as non-editable (into your python `site-packages`) -- If you want to install as editable, see [reorder_editable](https://github.com/seanbreckenridge/reorder_editable) and the [install section](https://github.com/seanbreckenridge/HPI#install) of the README for issues you may run into
+These are directions for installing a package as non-editable (into your python `site-packages`), though it covers uninstalling editable packages -- in case your path is misconfigured in some way.
+If you want to install as editable, see [reorder_editable](https://github.com/seanbreckenridge/reorder_editable) and the [install section](https://github.com/seanbreckenridge/HPI#install) of the README for issues you may run into, or see the [editable](#editable) section of this doc

 ---